-The spinoff of Kyndryl from IBM also had a big impact on the quadrant this year.
-While it is unclear which clients and services are still a part of IBM, Kyndryl is still considering how to position its Dynamics 365 business.
-IBM has moved from the Leaders quadrant to the Market Challenger position because of its shift in focus to product business.
+The spinoff of Kyndryl from IBM also had a large impact on the quadrant this year.
+While it is unclear exactly which clients and services remain part of IBM, Kyndryl has successfully established itself as a Leader.
+IBM moved to the Market Challenger position because of its shift in focus to its product business.